Optimal Differentially Private Model Training with Public Data: Related Work

+The result of~\citet[Theorem 13]{bassily2020privatequery} showed (up to logarithmic factors) that no improvement over the na\"ive approaches is possible for \textit{approximate} $(1, \delta)$-semi-DP releasing decision stumps.
+This implies a lower bound for $(1, \delta)$-semi-DP mean estimation in the $\ell_\infty$ norm, but does not imply the tight lower bound for the $\ell_2$ setting that we provide in~\cref{thm: CDP mean estimation}.
+Moreover, \cite{bassily2018model}'s results and techniques do not lead to tight lower bounds for \textit{pure} $\eps$-semi-DP decision stumps or mean estimation.
+Thus, we develop novel techniques (e.g. semi-DP Fano and semi-DP packing arguments) for pure semi-DP estimation and model training.

-\paragraph{Sample complexity bounds for semi-DP learning and estimation:} The works of~\cite{bassily2018model, alon2019limits, bassily2020privatequery} give sample complexity bounds for DP PAC learning and query release with access to public data in terms of the VC-dimension of the hypothesis class.
-For DP $d$-dimensional Gaussian mean estimation, \cite{bie2022private} gave sample complexity bounds that do not depend on the range parameters of the distribution if $\npu \geq d + 1$; this is known to be impossible without public data.
+For semi-DP $d$-dimensional Gaussian mean estimation, \cite{bie2022private} gave sample complexity bounds that do not depend on the range parameters of the distribution if $\npu \geq d + 1$; this is known to be impossible without public data.
+The concurrent and independent work of~\citet{ben2023private} established a lower bound for this problem. \cite{ben2023private} also explored the connection between semi-DP distribution learning of a class and the existence of a sample compression scheme for that class.

-\paragraph{DP model training (ERM and SCO) with public data:} The works of~\cite{kairouz2021nearly, zhou2020bypassing} considered DP ERM with public data and additional assumptions on the gradients lying in a low-rank subspace.
-Under these assumptions, \cite{kairouz2021nearly, zhou2020bypassing} show that nearly dimension-independent excess empirical risk bounds are possible.
-Our lower bounds show that these additional assumptions are strictly necessary.
-The work of~\cite{wang2020differentially} used public data to adjust the parameters of DP-SGD.
+\paragraph{DP model training (ERM and SCO) with public data:} The works of~\citet{kairouz2021nearly, zhou2020bypassing} considered DP ERM with public data and additional assumptions on the gradients lying in a certain low-dimensional subspace.
+Under these additional assumptions, \cite{kairouz2021nearly, zhou2020bypassing} show that nearly dimension-independent excess empirical risk bounds are possible (e.g. by using the public data to estimate the low-dimensional subspace and projecting noisy gradients onto this subspace).
+Our lower bounds show that these additional assumptions are strictly necessary: in general, polynomial dependence on the dimension is necessary for semi-DP ERM and SCO.
+The work of~\citet{wang2020differentially} used public data to adjust the parameters of DP-SGD.
 Empirically, pre-training on public data sets and privately fine-tuning the model~\cite{li2021large, kerrigan2020differentially, mehta2022large} has shown great promise for large-scale ML.